ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

       }]
     }
    ```
-1. Click **Predict** and you should see the **Predicted value for species** in a chart.
+2. Click **Predict** and you should see the **Predictions** JSON output.
-1. For JSON input and output, click on the icons next to the active input and output.
-1. You can change the input data and continue testing your model.
+3. You can change the input data and continue testing your model.

 ## Create a feedback data connection
 {:#create_feedback_connection}